Penalized Projected Kernel Calibration for Computer Models: Introduction

-Denote $\bm\theta=(\theta_1,\ldots,\theta_q)^T\in\Theta\subset\bm R^q$ as the set of calibration parameters and $y^s(\bm x,\bm\theta)$ the computer model.
-The idea of calibration is to find the values of the calibration parameters so that the computer outputs are close to the physical experimental observations.
-Kennedy and O'Hagan (abbreviated as KO thereafter) claim that, as the computer models are usually built under assumptions and simplifications which are not exactly correct in reality, the computer outputs cannot perfectly fit the physical experimental observations.
-That is, there is \emph{model discrepancy} between the true process and the computer model.
+{Let $y^s(\bm x,\bm\theta)$ be the output of the deterministic computer simulator, given the control variable $\bm x$ and the calibration parameter $\bm\theta$.
+Suppose $\bm\theta\in\Theta$ and assume that the parameter space $\Theta$ is a compact subset of {$\mathbb R^q$}.} The idea of calibration is to find the values of the calibration parameters such that the computer outputs are as close as possible to the physical experimental observations.

+Since computer models are usually built using assumptions and simplifications which are not exactly correct in practice, Kennedy and O'Hagan (KO thereafter) assume that the computer outputs cannot perfectly fit the physical experimental observations.
+That is, there is an unavoidable \emph{model discrepancy} between the true process and the computer model.
 KO use the following model (named as KO's model) to take this model discrepancy into account:

-where $\bm\theta^*$ denotes the combination of the optimal calibration parameters and $\delta$ is the \textit{model discrepancy function}.
+where $\bm\theta^*$ denotes the combination of the optimal calibration parameters and $\delta^*$ is the \textit{model discrepancy function}.
 The goal of calibration is to estimate $\bm\theta^*$.
-However, equation (\ref{eq2.2}) is not enough to fully determine $\bm\theta^*$, because the function $\delta$ is also unknown.
+However, equation (\ref{eq2.2}) is not enough to fully determine $\bm\theta^*$, because the function $\delta^*$ is also unknown.

-By assuming that the model discrepancy function is one realization of a Gaussian Process, KO give a bayesian estimator of the calibration parameter.
-Tuo and Wu \cite{tuo2015efficient} show that the estimator given by KO can't converge to $\bm\theta^*$, and the optimal calibration parameters $\bm\theta^*$ is defined as
+Upon assuming that the model discrepancy function is a realization of a Gaussian Process, KO give a Bayesian estimator of the calibration parameter. {Tuo and Wu \cite{tuo2015efficient} have shown that the estimator suggested by KO does not converge to $\bm\theta^*$.
+The optimal calibration parameters $\bm\theta^*$ is defined as }

 where